State (polity): Feudal state

-During Medieval times in Europe, the state was organized on the principle of feudalism, and the relationship between lord and vassal became central to social organization.
+During medieval times in Europe, the state was organized on the principle of feudalism, and the relationship between lord and vassal became central to social organization.
 Feudalism led to the development of greater social hierarchies.

 The formalization of the struggles over taxation between the monarch and other elements of society (especially the nobility and the cities) gave rise to what is now called the Standestaat, or the state of Estates, characterized by parliaments in which key social groups negotiated with the king about legal and economic matters.
 These estates of the realm sometimes evolved in the direction of fully-fledged parliaments, but sometimes lost out in their struggles with the monarch, leading to greater centralization of lawmaking and military power in his hands.
-Beginning in the 15th century, this centralizing process gives rise to the absolutist state.
+Beginning in the 15th century, this centralizing process gave rise to the absolutist state.

 Modern state

 Cultural and national homogenization figured prominently in the rise of the modern state system.
 Since the absolutist period, states have largely been organized on a national basis.
 The concept of a national state, however, is not synonymous with nation state.
-Even in the most ethnically homogeneous societies there is not always a complete correspondence between state and nation, hence the active role often taken by the state to promote nationalism through emphasis on shared symbols and national identity.
+Even in the most ethnically homogeneous societies there is not always a complete correspondence between state and nation, hence the active role often taken by the state to promote nationalism through an emphasis on shared symbols and national identity.

 Charles Tilly argues that the number of total states in Western Europe declined rapidly from the Late Middle Ages to Early Modern Era during a process of state formation.
 Other research has disputed whether such a decline took place.

 For Edmund Burke (Dublin 1729 - Beaconsfield 1797), "a state without the means of some change is without the means of its conservation" (Reflections on the Revolution in France).

-According to Hendrik Spruyt, the modern state is different from its predecessor polities in two main aspects: (1) Modern states have greater capacity to intervene in their societies, and (2) Modern states are buttressed by the principle of international legal sovereignty and the juridicial equivalence of states.
+According to Hendrik Spruyt, the modern state is different from its predecessor polities in two main aspects: (1) Modern states have a greater capacity to intervene in their societies, and (2) Modern states are buttressed by the principle of international legal sovereignty and the judicial equivalence of states.
 The two features began to emerge in the Late Middle Ages but the modern state form took centuries to come firmly into fruition.
 Other aspects of modern states is that they tend to be organized as unified national polities, and that they have rational-legal bureaucracies.

 Sovereign equality did not become fully global until after World War II amid decolonization.
 Adom Getachew writes that it was not until the 1960 Declaration on the Granting of Independence to Colonial Countries and Peoples that the international legal context for popular sovereignty was instituted.
 Historians Jane Burbank and Frederick Cooper argue that "Westphalian sovereignty" – the notion that bounded, unitary states interact with equivalent states – "has more to do with 1948 than 1648."